 A Diversity of Tactics

 I am a writer, performer, activist and professor currently living in Brooklyn, NY.
-I teach at Eugene Lang College (Culture & Media and Integrated Arts) and the School of Media Studies at The New School, in the West Village.
+I teach at Eugene Lang College (Culture & Media, Gender Studies and Integrated Arts) and the School of Media Studies at The New School, in the West Village.
 My artistic, activist and academic work are mutually informing extensions of each other.
 My research and teaching are importantly influenced by the cultural and political scenes that I inhabit; my artistic productions are invested in an odd-ball and fleshy approach to the theories of cultural expression I take up in my academic productions.

 As an artist I got my start in the booming (largely feminist) spoken word scene of Vancouver in the late 1990s and since then have been making work that draws from cabaret, costume-based and alter-ego performance, agit-prop theatre, stand-up comedy, video and sound art, installation and intervention.
 These performances reflect an ongoing quasi-pseudo-autobiographical meditation on feminine composites, class mobility, sexuality and style.